What is a Ventricular Septal Defect (VSD)?

-If a baby grows well in the first few months, it is likely that the ventricular septal defect will not lead to congestive heart failure and the baby can be observed.
+If a baby grows well in the first few months, it is likely that the ventricular septal defect will not lead to congestive heart failure.
 If the baby does show significant signs of congestive heart failure, the ventricular septal defect may need to be surgically closed.

 Diagnosis of Ventricular Septal Defects

-As stated before, most ventricular septal defects can be diagnosed on physical exam, due to their characteristic murmur.
-The murmur can change with time either due to the hole closing, or in the case of large ventricular septal defects, due to more blood flow across the hole.
+Most ventricular septal defects can be diagnosed on physical exam, due to their murmur.
+The murmur can change with time due to the hole closing, or due to more blood flow across the hole.